http-party/node-http-proxy/README.md

      ```
 *  **headers**: object with extra headers to be added to target requests.
 *  **proxyTimeout**: timeout (in millis) when proxy receives no response from target
+*  **modifyresponse**: do not pipe proxyRes to res, so you can response to client with your self response

 **NOTE:**
 `options.ws` and `options.ssl` are optional.